Winterization in Houston: Why It’s More Important Than You Think

 Winterization: What You Need to Do

 Properly winterizing your home’s plumbing can prevent frozen pipes and major water damage.
-Here are some essential steps to take before the next cold snap:
+Here are essential steps to take before the next cold snap:

 1. Insulate Exposed Pipes